Franck Biancheri

 Franck Biancheri (11 March 1961 – 30 October 2012) was the founder of the Newropeans European political party and the leader from June 2006.
 The party planned to run for campaigns in the 2009 elections to the European Parliament with representatives in all member states simultaneously.

-Biancheri had previously founded the European Students' Forum (AEGEE) in 1985 and the think tank LEAP/Europe2020 in 1998.
+Biancheri had previously founded the largest student association in Europe, European Students' Forum (AEGEE) in 1985 and the think tank LEAP/Europe2020 in 1998.

 Biography

 Biancheri was born in Nice, France.
 He lived in Cannes, and had one daughter.